Understanding Carpal Tunnel Syndrome as a Work Injury

 Typically, the symptoms of carpal tunnel syndrome are progressive, starting subtly and worsening over time.
 The most common symptoms include a tingling sensation or numbness in the fingers, especially the thumb, index, and middle fingers.
 You may also experience a feeling of electric shock-like sensations in these fingers.

-As the condition worsens, you might notice weakness in your hand, making it difficult to hold objects, or you could experience discomfort extending to the arm.
+As the condition worsens, you might notice weakness in your hand, making it difficult to hold objects, or you might experience discomfort that extends to your arm.
 An unusual symptom that people tend to overlook is waking up in the middle of the night with hand and wrist pain.

 Legal Implications and Workers’ Compensation for Carpal Tunnel Syndrome

-In Delaware, workers’ compensation law covers carpal tunnel syndrome if it is a result of the individual’s job duties or work environment.
+In Delaware, workers’ compensation law covers carpal tunnel syndrome if it results from an individual’s job duties or work environment.
 This means that if you’ve been diagnosed with carpal tunnel syndrome and you believe it’s a result of your work, you may be entitled to workers’ compensation benefits.
 These benefits can cover your medical expenses, rehabilitation costs, and a portion of your lost wages due to your inability to work.

 Filing a Workers’ Compensation Claim for Carpal Tunnel Syndrome